 As you get ready to send your child with asthma back to school, add one more item to the top of your list: Get the COVID-19, flu, and pneumococcal vaccines.

 If your child has asthma, they should get both the flu and pneumococcal vaccines.
+Having asthma puts your child in a high-risk category when it comes to flu and pneumococcal disease.
 These shots can go a long way toward keeping your child healthy this school year.
-They should get the flu shot every year, as early as possible.
+They should get the flu shot every year as early as possible.
 But they only have to get the pneumococcal vaccine once, with a booster shot every few years.
 Your child may have even gotten the pneumococcal vaccine as part of the recommended vaccine schedule for children.
 Check with your child’s doctor.

 1. Your child has a better chance of avoiding the September Asthma Epidemic.

 The flu is a contagious respiratory illness.
 It can affect your lungs if you have asthma.
 This means your child could have serious problems if they get the flu.
-It can cause complications like pneumonia, an infection that causes your lungs to be inflamed and fill with fluid.
+It can cause complications like pneumonia, an infection that causes your lungs to be swollen and fill with fluid.

 Pneumococcal disease is a serious bacterial infection.
-It can cause pneumonia, meningitis, bloodstream infections (sepsis) and ear infections.
+It can cause pneumonia, meningitis, bloodstream infections (sepsis), and ear infections.
 Children with asthma are at a greater risk of getting pneumonia if they are exposed to pneumococcal bacteria.

 3. It’s part of a solid asthma management plan.

-If your child with asthma gets the flu or pneumonia, they have a higher chance of flare-ups and complications.
-This could mean many missed school days, poor school performance and even hospitalizations.
+If your child with asthma gets the flu or pneumonia, they have a higher chance of episodes, attacks, and complications.
+This could mean many missed school days, poor school performance, and even hospitalizations.
 Both illnesses can also cause death, especially among high-risk groups like young children and those with asthma.